 In the guide

-The Textile Products (Labelling and Fibre Composition) Regulations 2012 require all textile products to carry a label indicating the fibre content, either on the item or the packaging.
+The Textile Products (Labelling and Fibre Composition) Regulations 2012 require all textile products to carry a label indicating the fibre content.
 If a product consists of two or more components with different fibre contents, the content of each must be shown.
 Only certain names can be used for textile fibres and these are listed in the Regulations along with a list of products that are not required to bear fibre content.

 There is a general obligation to state the full fibre composition of textile products.

 A textile product can be defined in any of the following ways:

 - raw, semi-worked, worked, semi-manufactured, manufactured, semi-made up or made up products composed of textile fibres